Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

 Catalina is used for loading all the requests related to HTTP and can instantiate the objects of GET () and POST () methods.

 Q #5) What are the types of batch file with the help of which we can Start and Stop Apache Tomcat Server?

-Answer: There are basically two types of batch file with which we can Start and Stop Apache Tomcat Server.
+Answer: There are basically two types of batch files with which we can Start and Stop the Server.